 The proportion of complaints that exceed the five-day limit will be evident from reported statistics.
-These statistics go to our SMT and management committee on a quarterly basis.
+These statistics go to our Senior Management Team and Board on a quarterly basis.

 Appendix 3 provides further information on timelines.

 Closing the complaint at frontline resolution stage